19hours/sg-statutes/Acts/Singapore Armed Forces Act.md

 (6) An accused charged before a subordinate military court with desertion may be found guilty of being absent without leave.

-(7) An accused charged before a subordinate military court with striking an officer superior in rank or appointment may be found guilty of using or offering violence to his superior officer.
+(7) An accused charged before a subordinate military court with striking a person superior in rank or appointment may be found guilty of using or offering violence to a person superior in rank or appointment.

 [20/94]

+[28/2009 wef 01/04/2010]

 (8) An accused charged before a subordinate military court with using violence may be found guilty of offering violence.